aR7dx/pyqt6-pdf-qrcode/README_EN.md

 This project was created to make it easier to present the specialities of the baccalauréat using qr-codes.

-> Il existe une version française de ce fichier: [*README* en français](./README.md) !
+> Il existe une version française de ce fichier: [*README* en français](./README.md) et [*DOCUMENTATION* en français](./doc/documentation.md) !

 ## About project

 This project was designed for use under Ubuntu on a Raspberry Pi 4 8Gb, with the aim of being integrated into an arcade-style kiosk.
 Navigation has been designed to use a joystick and 4 buttons, all connected to a USB microcontroller.

+The project also runs on Windows 10 and Windows 11.

+It is essential to have:

+- 1 Joystick
+- 4 Buttons
+- 1 Microcontroller

-If you do not have these prerequisites, in `config.py` change :
+If you do not have these prerequisites, in `config.py` replace :
 ```py
 NAVIGATION_MODE='JOYSTICK' # change between 'JOYSTICK' or 'KEYBOARD_MOUSE'
 ```